 Monthly Coordination Meeting: A meeting was held on September 16th; please see attached meeting minutes.

 7. Legislative Updates

 Please see attached legislative update from Californians Against Waste (CAW), StopWaste, and the California Resource Recovery Association (CRRA).

 CVSan staff performed two site visits in the month of September and offered assistance to the three MFDs who received a notice of violation from StopWaste in the summer months.

 Staff designed new artwork for the multi-family recycling tote bags to be consistent with the multi-family flyer.
 Staff will receive the artwork proof in early October and will coordinate the re-order to replenish supplies.
 Staff also started the process to re-order food scrap pails with the last portion of funding from the 3-year EAB multi-family grant.

 9. Commercial Recycling

-Mandatory Commercial Recycling: Cascadia Consulting (StopWaste contractor) continues to visit and work with CV businesses who have received non-compliance letters.
-Cascadia is coordinating with CVSan on all recommendations and improvements for those businesses.
-Currently, there are a total of 23 businesses affected, most of which have been audited and are working to become compliant.
+Mandatory Commercial Recycling: Cascadia Consulting (StopWaste contractor) continues to visit and work with CV businesses who have received non-compliance notice letters.
+Cascadia is coordinating with CVSan and WMAC on all visits, recommendations and improvements for those businesses.
+Currently, there are a total of 49 businesses affected, 23 of whom have been assisted.

 10. School Programs